aws-samples/container-persistence-blogpost/README.md

 Now you have a Kubernetes Cluster that can use EBS as an external storage provider.

-We will now deploy a postgresql container that uses this external storage.
+We will now deploy a PostgreSQL container that uses this external storage.

 Create a Persistent Volume Claim for our PostgreSQL container.